MaxenceBouvier/mig_minimized_designs_with_predictor_guided_random_dse/README.md

 ## Introduction
-Repository to share the best designs we could reach using the method described in the paper:
+This repository is made available for sharing the best designs we could reach using the method described in the paper:

 ```
 @misc{arnold2025latebreakingresultsart,